CambriaSolutions/wordpress-chatframe-plugin/README.md

 ## Prior to Installation to WordPress site

+1. Create .env file with the following

+- `GOOGLE_MAPS_KEY=your_google_maps_api_key` for geolocation
+- `GENERATE_SOURCEMAP=false` to exclude source map from being created

-1. Ensure all required props and env variables are populated with desired values
+2. Ensure all required props are populated with desired values

 ```
 <ChatWindow